Holistic Fusion: Task- and Setup-Agnostic Robot Localization and State Estimation with Factor Graphs

 \paragraph{Dynamic Global Time-Invariant States} In this category, each state is assumed to be \textit{global}, i.e., available and constant over the entire time horizon.
 The full set of global states is\looseness=-1

 with $N_G$ the previously unknown number of global dynamic states (usually relatively small in practice).
 These states can be helpful when modeling the context of other optimization variables.
-In this work, they correspond mainly to sensor calibration variables, which can also vary in type, e.g., $^G \state \in \SEthree$ for pose-measuring sensors (e.g., \acp{LiDAR}) and $^G \state \in \Real^{3}$ for position-measuring sensors.\looseness=-1
+In this work, they correspond mainly to sensor calibration variables, which can also vary in type, e.g., $^G \state \in \SEthree$ for pose-measuring sensors (e.g., \acp{LiDAR}) and $^G \state \in \Real^{3}$ for position-measuring sensors.
+Assuming constant calibrations over the estimation horizon is sufficient in this work, as no tight visual-feature fusion is included in the experiments, which would require accurate sub-millimeter and sub-degree calibration (e.g., due to vibration or temperature).
+In future work, calibrations and other global factors could also support an evolution model as part of the reference frame alignment.

 \paragraph{Dynamic Reference-Frame Alignment States}

 A central component of \ac{HF} is the set of \textit{reference-frame alignment} states, which align measurements with the robot state $^I \state_j$, considering reference frames $\Reference_i$.
 The set of alignment states is given as\looseness=-1